 - These professionals are usually, but not always, licensed by some entity.
-They are also generally credentialed and privileged by the health center's governing board. - Report WIC nutritionists and other professionals working in WIC programs on Line 29a, Other Programs and Services Staff.
+They are also generally credentialed and privileged by the health center's governing board to act in accordance with their approved job descriptions. - Report WIC nutritionists and other professionals working in WIC programs on Line 29a, Other Programs and Services Staff.